Sean Penn Shaded by Presenter After Supporting Actor Oscar Win

 The cast also included Leonardo DiCaprio, Regina Hall, Teyana Taylor, and Chase Infiniti in her first feature film role.
 The thriller won several other Oscars, including best picture and the first ever trophy for casting.

-Penn’s previous Oscar wins were both in the best actor category — for the biopic Milk (2009) and the psychological thriller Mystic River (2004).
+Penn’s previous Oscar wins were both in the best actor category — for the biopic Milk (released in 2008) and the psychological thriller Mystic River (2003).

 Discover more from Urban Hollywood 411